← All posts

 Without a TLC, a recall takes a week of phone calls.
 With one, it takes a database query.

-When you assign a TLC
+When do you assign a Traceability Lot Code?

 You assign a TLC at one of three "Critical Tracking Events" (CTEs):

-1. Initial Packing — you're the first to pack the food in its final container.
+1. Initial Packing: you're the first to pack the food in its final container.

-2. First Land-Based Receiving — you're the U.S. importer or first land-based receiver of seafood.
+2. First Land-Based Receiving: you're the U.S. importer or first land-based receiver of seafood.

-3. Transformation — you took listed-food ingredients and made something new (combined, processed, or repackaged).
+3. Transformation: you took listed-food ingredients and made something new (combined, processed, or repackaged).

 If you're a small cheesemaker buying milk and producing wheels, you're a transformer.
 The TLC you assign to today's batch is yours, even if the milk came in with the dairy's lot code attached.